Police appeal to find wanted man linked to assault on emergency worker

-THE POLICE are appealing to find a Newport man linked to an assault on an emergency worker.
+POLICE are appealing for information to find a Newport man linked to an assault on an emergency worker.

 Anyone with details is urged to contact the force.